Bad eating habits can be annoyingly hard to shake, but it’s never too late to reverse.

 Hardwired with habits?

 Of course, humans are hardwired and the term “creatures of habit” isn’t just a saying.
 It’s a reality.
 Sure, habits can help to keep the wheels on (i.e. wake up at 6am to get lunches made and kids to school).
-But other times, they’re lifelong habits that do our heads in.
+But other times, they’re lifelong habits that do our head in.

 If you dig into our complex psyches, you’ll see that habits are triggered by circumstances or feelings.
 For instance, you feel anxious (trigger), so you reach for a sugary snack or drink another cup of coffee.
 It’s basically a repetitive trigger-habit cycle that happens almost subconsciously, and therefore becomes automatic (without thinking).
 The key is to recognise your triggers and learning how to mindfully counteract them.

 You have to make a habit of beating a habit.
 Psychologists will often tell you that writing things down is the perfect way to bridge the emotional and rational.
 So track your daily routines, your emotions and the actions that flow off these.
 Not only will you start to see patterns (i.e. every time I’m cranky I crave a a packet of chips; or when the kids fight I bait my husband), but you’ll be better placed to stop your automatic reaction (aka bad habit) before it takes hold.